Our Team

 Ms. Tashiro began her career with the Daiwa Securities Group in 1986, following her graduation from Waseda University with a BA in Political Science.
 She received an MBA from Stanford University in 1991 and attended the Advanced Management Program at Harvard Business School in 2011.

-She has held various positions at Daiwa, including overseas assignments in Singapore, London and New York.
+She has held various positions at Daiwa, including overseas assignments in Singapore, London, and New York.
 In Japan, in addition to her role as Head of Investor Relations between 1999 and 2005, she spent six years in the retail division of the Group, expanding the non-branch channel (online and call center) and defining a business model for the Group’s retail operations.
 She held the position of Senior Managing Director, Head of FICC for two years before serving as Executive Managing Director and Chairperson of Daiwa Capital Markets America from 2013-16.
-She was appointed Senior Executive Managing Director of Daiwa Securities Group, Head of Overseas Operations in 2016 and Deputy President in 2019.
-She took office as Deputy President, Head of Overseas Operations and Head of SDGs in 2020, and she has served as Deputy President, Executive Head of Overseas Operations, Head of Sustainability and Head of Think Tank from April 2022.
+She was appointed Senior Executive Managing Director of Daiwa Securities Group, Head of Overseas Operations in 2016, and Deputy President in 2019.
+From 2020 to 2024, she led various sectors as Deputy President, including Overseas Operations, SDGs, Sustainability, and Think Tank initiatives.
+Currently, she continues to serve as Deputy President, overseeing Asset Management, Sustainability, and Financial Literacy and Education.

 ryan-akkina